arnewohletz/AllMyNotes/source/howto/design_patterns/factory_method_pattern.rst

     subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

-.. admonition:: Principle 1
-    :class: design_principle

-    **Depend upon abstraction.
-Do not depend upon concrete classes.**

-    This is known as the *Dependency Inversion Principle*.
-It appears similar to the principle, to program against an interface, not an implementation, but goes one step further: It defines, that even the high level classes (e.g. a Zoo class), should depend on an abstraction (e.g. an Animal class), as well a low level classes (e.g. Rabbit), which implements the abstraction.

-    Some guidelines which help to follow the *Dependency Inversion Principle*:

-        * No variable should hold a variable to a concrete class
-        * No class should derive from a concrete class
-        * No method should overwrite an implemented method of any of its base classes

-    Naturally, these rules must often be broken, but it is a guideline to strive for.

 Solution
 ````````
 * Object instantiation is moved into separate classes